Its-a-me-Ashwin/DBaaS/README.md

 ## Testing

-* All original APIs work well on localhost
+* All original APIs work well on localhost and AWS.
-* Scale up and Scale down feature works
+* Scale up and Scale down feature works.
+* Scale testing is complete.
-* All is done
+* All is done.

 ## Result:
 ![Automated Testing](screenshot.png)